natalieagus/50002-2022/_problemset/problemset2.md

 </ul></li><br>
 <li> The functions of 6 variables which we can implement must be of the form: Y = C(C1, C2, F(F1,F2,F3,F4)) or the form of Y = C(C1,F(F1, F2, F3, F4), G(G1, G2, G3, G4)). <i>This second function will have some overlap between C1, F1-4, and G1-4; some variables will be connected to multiple inputs.</i>
 <br><br>
-Essentially, the functions we are able to implement are only those for which <strong>we can factor a set of 4 variables out of the equation.</strong> For example, the following function cannot be implemented by the CLB: Y = A1A2A3A4A5 + A1A2A3A4A6 + A1A2A3A5A6 + A1A2A4A5A6 + A1A3A4A5A6 +A2A3A4A5A6.
-This function cannot be broken down into either of the forms mentioned above.
+Essentially, the functions we are able to implement are only those for which <strong>we can factor a set of 4 variables out of the equation.</strong> For example, the following function cannot be implemented by the CLB: Y = A1A2A3A4A5 + A1A2A3A4A6 + A1A2A3A5A6 + A1A2A4A5A6 + A1A3A4A5A6 + A2A3A4A5A6.
+This function **cannot** be broken down into either of the forms mentioned above.
 </li></ol></p></div><br>